2020 Best Online Fashion Schools

 Online graduate programs in fashion design are also available for professionals wishing to take their career to the next level and can be found at universities, art schools, and vocational schools.
 Master's programs can be completed in two years, which are comprised of 42-60 credit hours of coursework.
 Students enrolled in master's programs will take part in rigorous and advanced training in fashion design and development, forecasting and business trends, sketching and illustration, fashion promotion, computer-enhanced fashion design, multimedia communication for fashion, and fashion theory.
 Toward the end of the student's studies they will also need to complete a thesis as well as a field or teaching internship depending on the student's area of interest and career aspirations.

 Applicants who are interested in furthering their education through a master's program must hold a bachelor's degree in fashion design or its equivalent.
 Two letters of recommendation from past professors, supervisors, or advisors who can account for applicant's level of commitment and creative nature will be required.
 A letter of intent must also be written and turned in by the applicant discussing their relevant professional accomplishments as well as their intended focus for graduate studies.
 Lastly, a portfolio and resume showcasing the design talents and professional history are necessary for admission into an online fashion design master's program.
 Graduates are well prepared to hold above-entry and leadership positions within the fashion industry both nationwide and globally.
-They can go on to work as independent designers, manufacture representatives, head buyers, textile specialists, product developers, and fashion directors.
+They can go on to work as independent designers, manufacturer representatives, head buyers, textile specialists, product developers, and fashion directors.
 Graduation from an online master's program will also prepare and qualify professionals for teaching positions.

-For aspiring fashion industry professionals who are looking to learn the basic fundamentals of fashion design without committing to a traditional degree program online undergraduate certificate degrees are also available.
+For aspiring fashion industry professionals who are looking to learn the basic fundamentals of fashion design without committing to a traditional degree program, online undergraduate certificate degrees are also available.
 Certificate programs are generally comprised of 24-29 credit hours and take up to two years to complete.
 Key courses that students will participate in include fashion history, introduction to creative design, pattern drafting, fashion illustration, fashion and art, tailoring, and couture design.

 Generally, schools offering online fashion design certificate programs will require a high school diploma or GED before granting admission to applicants.
 After completing all necessary studies students will be prepared for entry-level positions within their field.
 Positions in retail management, fashion design, fashion journalism, fashion merchandising, and buying will be available to graduates.
 Certificate programs can be pursued at art schools, community colleges, universities, and vocational schools.
 It should also be noted that most certificate programs would qualify as transfer credits to a degree program if the student plans to further their studies in the future.